 Steps to create a bootable USB Flash Drive

-- Download Win to Flash.
+Download Win to Flash.
 The software is still in beta phase so it is possible that it has some bugs although I have personally faced none.
-The latest version of Win to Flash can be downloaded from the Win to Flash website.
-The latest version also supports Windows 8.
-To avoid this tutorial from getting outdated, I would advise to download the software from the former link if you are not planning on using Windows 8.
+The latest version also supports Windows 8 and Windows 8.1.
+To avoid this tutorial from getting outdated, I would advise to download the software from the link provided if you are not planning on using Windows 8 or 8.1.

 - Extract the downloaded zip file to any folder on your desktop.